vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2018-06-01-workshop-manual-es.md

 AppDefense takes between 4-6 weeks to fully deploy and operationalize.
 Below is an overview of the weekly deployment schedule once all pre-requistes are met:

 ### Week One:
-Deploy the Appdefense Appliance, Host,  and Guest Modules.
-(This step) Set up scopes and Services
+Deploy the Appdefense Appliance, Host, and Guest Modules (this step).
+Set up scopes and Services

 ### Week Two-Three:
-Once Scopes and Services are set up discovery will begin.
+Once Scopes and Services are set up, discovery will begin.
 No user action for this period of time

 ### Week Four-Five:
-Check the Scope Dashboard to see if the number of behaviors learned over time has tapered off Move to protected mode
-Integrate with internal SIEM
+Check the Scope Dashboard to see if the number of behaviors learned over time has tapered off, move to protected mode, and integrate with internal SIEM (opitional)

 Beyond:
 Identify and implement desired rules for service(s)

 ## AppDefense Deployment Demo
 {% include video id="D2nMRzmJXF0" provider="youtube" %}

+# Technical Pre-reqs
+ Target application(s) that will be protected by AppDefense must have the following:
+1. Hosts running ESXi 6.5u1 or later.
+2. Minimum vCenter 6.5u1 managing the ESXi hosts.
+If you use anything less than vCenter 6.7u1, then there will be no      plugin.
+3. Complete installation of VMTools of at least version 10.3.2.
+(Windows Only)
+4. Set VM Hardware type to version 13+.
+5. IP Address for AppDefense Appliance OVA.
+6. HTTPS connectivity from the Appliance to the internet. (appdefense.vmware.com)
+7. SSO Admin Credentials to register the Appliance.
+8. Received Login email from AppDefense support.
+(If you haven't recevived this email check FAQ section)

 ## Deployment Procedure
 1. Deploy the OVA: